-Here is our definitive list of the best books on Lean.
+Here is our combined list of the three topic areas.
 More details are below.

 - Managing the Design Factory, by Donald G. Reinertsen

 - The Principles of Product Development Flow: Second Generation Lean Product Development, by Donald G. Reinertsen

 - The Goal: A Process of Ongoing Improvement,by Eliyahu M. Goldratt and Jeff Cox

 - It's Not Luck, by Eliyahu M. Goldratt

 - Goldratt's Theory of Constraints: A Systems Approach to Continuous Improvement, by H William Dettmer

 - Flexible Product Development: Agile Hardware Development to Liberate Innovation, by Preston G. Smith

 - Critical Chain Project Management, Second Edition, by Lawrence P. Leach

 - The Lean Product Development Guidebook: Everything Your Design Team Needs to Improve Efficiency and Slash Time to Market, by Ronald Mascitelli